Turn your ideas into opportunities!

 INFORMATION SESSION - UNH PRINTING SERVICES

-Presentation given by Darlene Smith of UNH Printing Services on tips for creating successful research poster presentations providing good poster examples.
-(Note: The files are large and may take a little time to download.)
+Presentation given by Darleen Smith of UNH Printing Services with tips for creating successful research poster presentations and good poster examples.

 URC PRINTING REQUIREMENTS